 BYRDIE: What’s one product we’ll always find in your handbag?

 CW: Definitely 100% pure lavender oil.
 When you are feeling a little stressed, if you rub it in the palms of your hands and breathe in, it instantly relaxes you.
 We can never underestimate the toll that stress takes on our body and spirit: It is so important to have go-to's in our lives—and most of us keep our lives in our handbags—that help relax us into the moment so we can reset and take on the rest of our day.

 BYRDIE: What are some under-the-radar products and treatments that you love?

 CW: Black cumin seed oil—it is an incredible anti-inflammatory oil.
-This is incredible for skin allergies like eczema.
+It's incredible for skin allergies like eczema.
 Whenever I am painting a lot, my hands get really dry and sensitive, and this is a huge help.
-I apply it directly and also put a few drops in my water throughout the day—it is great for immune system as well.
+I apply it directly and also put a few drops in my water throughout the day—it is great for the immune system as well.

 BYRDIE: Where do you draw inspiration from for your makeup and hair looks?

 CW: My travels.
 I am deeply inspired by seeing the women of the Middle East, India, and Morocco.